ChirayuJain12/Data-exploration-and-visualization/README.md

-# Data-exploration-and-visyalization
+# Data-exploration-and-visualization
-this data is about visualization and explorization
+This data is about visualization and explorization